Ben-Foxman/feynman_path/README.md

 # Feynman Path Simulator in C++
 This is an implementation of the Feynman Path Method for Quantum Circuit Simulation, supporting all Clifford gates and some non-Clifford gates.
-To run the simulator, build ```fp.cpp```, and then invoke
+To run the simulator, build ```fp.cpp``` with std>=c++17, and then invoke
 ```
 ./OUTFILE <circuit INFILE>
 ```